jhaals/tutter/README.md

 # Tutter (WIP)
-Tutter is a “pluggable” Github merge bot.
-Use it to ensure custom rules and validation for your Github project
+Tutter is a "pluggable" Github robot.
+Use it to trigger actions based on merges, issues or pull requests added to your project.

-Tutter monitors pull requests in your Github project and can allow automatic merging based on your ACL's or preferences

-The default validator that's shipped with tutter allow anyone to merge a commit that has a _+1_ comment by more then two people.
+The default action that's shipped with tutter allow anyone to merge a commit that has a _+1_ comment by more then two people.
 The commit can be merged by adding a comment that says _!merge_

-    Default validator workflow:
-    Pull Request -> Built automatically by Jenkins -> Jenkins Says OK -> User X says +1 -> User Y +1 -> Anyone says !merge -> Tutter merges
+The default action that's shipped with tutter.
+You can create your own.

+    Trigger on pull requests ->
+    Wait until github says build is clean(eg when jenkins says tests passed) -> Require a +1 comment by two users ->
+    Require !merge comment by one user ->
+    Merge pull request

 #  Features
-* Pluggable with custom validators
+* Pluggable with custom actions
 * Supports multiple projects

-### Custom validators
+# Installation
+    gem install tutter

+put a configuration file in /etc/tutter.yaml an example can be found under conf/tutter.yaml

+Configuration settings

+* `name` - username/projectname
+* `access_token` - github access token
+* `github_site` - github website
+* `github_api_enpoint` - github api endpint
+* `action` - action you wish to use for this project
+* `action_settings` - whatever settings your action require.
+All action settings will be available in the action.

+### Build a custom action

-An example validator can be found in lib/tutter/validator/sppuppet.rb
+An example action can be found in lib/tutter/action/sppuppet.rb

 #####Required methods and their arguments

 `initialize`

-    settings - contains a hash of validator specific settings client - Used to access the github api, all authentication is already done by tutter.
+    settings - contains a hash of action specific settings client - Used to access the github api, all authentication is already done by tutter project - Project name, eg jhaals/tutter

-`validate`

-    project - The github project name (name/project) pull_request_id - id

-`merge`

-    project - The github project name (name/project) pull_request_id - id
+    data - POST data from Github
+`run` - Run action

 Tutter uses [octokit.rb](https://github.com/octokit/octokit.rb) to communicate with the Github [API](http://developer.github.com/v3/)

 ## Features to implement
 * Add Web hooks in Github automatically
-* Updated pull requests should require new +1's